hinter-net/hinter-docs/docs/hinter-net/core-concepts/exchange-reports.md

 - A speculative analysis on a stealth startup that just raised a seed round.
 - A catalog of persons of interest, mapping out potential warm contact points for future opportunities.
 - A disclosure of a potential exploit in a widely-used protocol.
+- A curated "meme folder" that captures the evolving culture and in-jokes of a specific online community.

 The hinter-core protocol handles the secure, peer-to-peer exchange of these reports, ensuring they are delivered directly and privately.